cloudfoundry/diego-design-notes/migrating-to-diego.md

 ### Running applications without routes

-For the DEA backend `cf push APP_NAME --no-routes` does two things:
+For the DEA backend, `cf push APP_NAME --no-route` does two things:

 - it skips creating and binding a route for the application
-- it (indirectly) causes the DEAs to skip the port healthcheck
+- it (indirectly) causes the DEAs to skip the port health-check on application startup

 > By default, when starting an application the DEAs wait until the application is listening on its assigned port *before* marking it as ready to receive traffic.
-To determine whether or not to perform this check, the DEA peeks into the routes bound to the application and determines: if they're present the port check is performed.
+To determine whether or not to perform this check, the DEA inspects the routes bound to the application and determines: if they're present the port check is performed.
 If they're empty, no port check is performed.

-Diego does health checks [differently compared to the DEAs](#health-checks).
-With Diego `cf push APP_NAME --no-routes` only skips creating and binding a route for the application.
+Diego configures its health checks [differently from the DEAs](#health-checks).
+With Diego, `cf push APP_NAME --no-route` only skips creating and binding a route for the application.
 It does not tell Diego which type of health check to perform.

 By default, Diego does the same port-based health check that the DEA performs.
-If your applcation does *not* listen on a port (e.g. you are pushing a resque worker) then Diego will never see the application come up and will eventually mark it as crashed.
+If your application does *not* listen on a port (for example, if you are pushing a resque worker), then Diego will never see the application come up and will eventually mark it as crashed.
 In these cases you must tell Diego to perform no health check:

 ```
 cf set-health-check APPLICATION_NAME none
 ```

-Note: there are two valid values for the health check: `port` and `none`.  `port` is the default.
-You can get the current health check via
+Note: the two valid values for the health check are currently `port` and `none`, with `port` the default.
+You can get the current health check for your application via

 ```
 cf get-health-check APPLICATION_NAME
 ```

 ### Recognizing capacity issues

 The Cloud Controller is responsible for scheduling applications on the DEAs.
 With Diego this responsibility shifts entirely to Diego.
-As a result, the Cloud Controller does not know, ahead of time, whether or not there is capacity to stage/run the application.
-Instead, this information (referred to as a placement error) is available *asynchronously* and comes from Diego via the `cf app` API.
+As a result, the Cloud Controller does not know, ahead of time, whether or not there is capacity to stage or to run the application.
+Instead, this information (referred to as a *placement error*) is available *asynchronously* and comes from Diego via the `cf app` API.

 The CLI has already been updated to: